Azure/acr/docs/custom-domain/README.md

        - `az acr show -n myregistry --query identity.userAssignedIdentities`

 For greater isolation, we recommend that you put each certificate in its own key vault and set its access policy independently.
 The registry should always have access to the key vault secrets.
+> [!NOTE]
+> The registry configures each custom domain certificate without version.
+This configuration allows you to update the certificate in the key vault, causing the registry to pick up the latest certificate version.

 ### Enhanced security with Virtual Networks
 Azure Key Vault allows you to [restrict access](https://docs.microsoft.com/azure/key-vault/key-vault-overview-vnet-service-endpoints) to specific virtual networks only.
 ACR custom domains are currently _not supported_ where key vault access is restricted, but this is work in progress and will be available with system managed identities only.